 Optional: Become a Certified Residential Appraiser

-After working as a licensed residential appraiser for a few years, you will more than likely want to upgrade your license to become a certified residential appraiser.
-The main benefit of becoming a certified residential appraiser is that you are allowed to appraise properties valued at over $1 million.
-In addition, you will become much more marketable as an appraiser as many banks prefer to work with certified residential appraisers rather than licensed residential appraisers.
+After working as a licensed residential appraiser for a few years, you may want to upgrade your license to become a certified residential appraiser.
+The main benefit of becoming a certified residential appraiser is that you are allowed to appraise properties valued at more than $1 million.
+There are career benefits to upgrading your license as well.

 - A bachelor’s degree.

-Optional: Join the National Association of Realtors
+Optional: Join the National Association of REALTORS

-In order to appraise real estate accurately, you will more than likely need access to an MLS (multiple listing service) in order to research closed and current properties for sale.
-To access an MLS, you will need to join the National Association of Realtors (NAR).
+Joining the National Association of REALTORS (NAR) makes sense as you begin your career as a real estate appraiser.
+In order to appraise real estate accurately, you more than likely need access to a multiple listing service (MLS) in order to research closed and current properties for sale.
+To access an MLS, you need to join NAR.

 How Much Do Real Estate Appraisers Make?

-Gross income distribution for NAR-affiliated real estate appraisers 2015
+Gross income distribution for NAR-affiliated real estate appraisers 2016

-|Median gross income for all NAR affiliated real estate appraisers||$83,750|
+|Median gross income for all NAR-affiliated real estate appraisers||$83,750|

 |Less than $10,000||4%|

 |$10,000 to $24,999||5%|

 |$25,000 to $34,999||7%|

 |$35,000 to $49,999||10%|

 |$50,000 to $74,999||17%|

 |$75,000 to $99,999||20%|

 |$100,000 to $149,999||20%|

 |$150,000 to $199,999||6%|

 |$200,000 to $249,999||4%|

 |$250,000 or more||6%|

 Number of Properties Appraised Per Year